Every Deaf child has the right to learn a first language effortlessly.

 The Language First mission is to educate and raise awareness about ASL/English bilingualism and the importance of a strong first language foundation for Deaf and hard of hearing children.
 This is achieved through educating parents and professionals with current evidence-based information and practice.
 We offer continuing education events to attend, including in-person conferences and online webinars, as well as professional development and trainings.
 All parent handouts are free, and parents can apply for free ASL sessions every quarter as well as look up pro-ASL professionals in their state to contact for more information on services in their area.
 Read our full mission statement here.

 Language First also holds three core values at the center of its work: Integrity, Innovation, and Social Justice.
 Under the core value of Integrity, Language First commits to honest and ethical conduct in all situations.
 This includes ethics, transparency, and accountability.
-Under the core value of Innovation, Language First commits to honest and ethical conduct in all situations.
+Under the core value of Innovation, Language First commits to seeking out new knowledge and innovative practices.
 This includes passion, creativity, and change.
 Under the core value of Social Justice, Language First commits to promoting equal access to language and education for all.
 This includes human rights, access, and inclusion.
 Read more about our core values here.

 Who are we?